DisableGraphics/endless-sky-thrower/README.md

 # Support
 This application downloads and installs endless sky instances for you.
 Moreover, you can add custom instances that are already downloaded on your disk (For example: a PR, a content update...).
 # Wanted:
-Someone who can try to compile this to macOS
+Someone who can try to compile this to macOS (And test it, of course)